open-mmlab/mmyolo/docs/en/user_guides/visualization.md

 <img src="https://user-images.githubusercontent.com/17425982/203774801-1555bcfb-a8f9-4688-8ed6-982d6ad38e1d.jpg" width="800" alt="image"/>
 </div>

-It can be seen that the `gradcam` effect can highlight the am information at the box level.
+It can be seen that the `GradCAM` effect can highlight the am information at the box level.

-You can choose to visualize only the top prediction boxes with the best prediction scores via the `--topk` parameter
+You can choose to visualize only the top prediction boxes with the highest prediction scores via the `--topk` parameter

 ```shell
 python demo/boxam_vis_demo.py \